-ii.
-CUSD Mathematics Teacher on Special Assignment and Special Education case carriers (students with disabilities subgroup) will serve as case carrier for these students iii. a Personalized Education Plan (PEP) will be developed with the involvement of the student and parents Overall, 66% of all students met or exceeded standards on the SBAC Math in grades 3-8 and 11.
-This was an increase of 6%, thus meeting our goal over the previous year.
-In addition, per spring 2017 SBAC Math results, the following shows the percentage of students in each subgroup who met/exceeded standards:
+Overall, 67% of all students met or exceeded standards on the SBAC Math in grades 3-8 and 11.
+This was an increase of 1%, thus not meeting our growth goal by only 1%.
+In addition, per spring 2018 SBAC math results, the following shows the percentage of students in each subgroup who met/exceeded standards: